Arthur Leonard Schawlow: Personal life

-In 1951, he married Aurelia Townes, younger sister of his postdoctoral advisor, Charles Townes.
+In 1951, Schawlow married Aurelia Townes, the younger sister of Charles Townes.
 They had three children: Arthur Jr., Helen, and Edith.
 Arthur Jr. is autistic, with very little speech ability.
+Aurelia died in 1991 following a vehicle accident.

 Schawlow and Professor Robert Hofstadter at Stanford, who also had an autistic child, teamed up to help each other find solutions to the condition.
 Arthur Jr. was put in a special center for autistic individuals, and later, Schawlow put together an institution to care for people with autism in Paradise, California.
 It was later named the Arthur Schawlow Center in 1999, shortly before his death.
 Schawlow was a promoter of the controversial method of facilitated communication with patients of autism.

-He considered himself to be an orthodox Protestant Christian, and attended a Methodist church.
+Schawlow considered himself to be an orthodox Protestant Christian, and attended a Methodist church.

 Arthur Schawlow was an intense fan and collector of traditional American jazz recordings, as well as a supporter of instrumental groups performing this type of music.

-Schawlow died of leukemia in Palo Alto, California, on April 28, 1999, at the age 77.
+Schawlow died of leukemia on April 28, 1999, in Palo Alto, California, at the age of 77.